-- A number of day trips
+- A number of day trips e.g. theatre trips

 - A programme of foreign trips each year, for example there could be trips to Disneyland Paris, New York and a Skiing trip.

 - Our World Week at the end of term 6.

-We intend to create a 3/4-year published programme of planned trips abroad so that parents are able to see what will be on offer and plan/save for the trips they would like their children to take part in.
+We intend to create a 3/4 year published programme of planned trips abroad so that parents are able to see what will be on offer and plan/save for the trips they would like their children to go on.